 - If you want any kind of publicity related to your project, please review background information about outreach communications.

-- Inform your department communicator and Sue Postema Scheeres, OOE's assistant director of communications, about any events or story ideas related to your project.
-Sue can help you determine who to contact and connect you with Strategic Relations resources, and suggest ways to advertise the event.
+- Inform your department communicator and Gretchen Minekime, OOE's communications program manager, about any events or story ideas related to your project.
+Gretchen can help you determine who to contact and connect you with Strategic Relations resources, and suggest ways to advertise the event.
 Please include our office's logo, which we can provide, on any posters and ads.